Villadelfia/dmgtris/README.md

 Level = The level before the lines were cleared.

-Soft = Amount of frames the down button was held during this piece + 10 if the piece was sonic or hard dropped.
+Soft = Amount of frames the down button was held during this piece + double the rows the piece was sonic or hard dropped.

 Combo = Old combo + (2 x Lines) - 2